MarkCWirt/MIDIUtil/documentation/Extending.rst

         self.MIDIEventList.append(event)

-THe ``MIDIEvent`` class is expected to have a ``type``, and ``time`` (which should be converted from beats to ticks are above), and an ``ord``.
+THe ``MIDIEvent`` class is expected to have a ``type``, and ``time`` (which should be converted from beats to ticks are above), an insertion order, and an ``ord``.
 You are free, of course, to add any other data items that need to be specified. in the case of ``Tempo`` this is the tempo to be written.

-The event should also be updated with the ``insertion_order``.

 Write the Event Data to the MIDI Stream
 ----------------------------------------